thirdweb-dev/typescript-sdk/docs/sdk.marketplace.getalllistings.md

 ## Remarks

-Fetch all the active listings from this marketplace contract.
+Fetch all the listings from this marketplace contract, including sold ones.

 ## Example